emilsw/ew/np.md

 The simple truth is that you don’t know what works best, no one does.
 Except your visitors and customers because they vote with their wallets - that’s why you need to do some solid research and test all your assumptions…

 There aren’t a lot of people who know how to make this really work and those who can are fully booked months in advance and rarely take on new clients.
-Top tier optimization agencies only work with businesses that generate more than $5 million/year and charge five figures per month.
+Top tier optimization agencies only work with businesses that generate more than $5 million/year and charge $15,000 to $20,000 per month for ongoing optimization.

 Plus this may not be your highest priority for your business right now.
 You’ve got a ton of other things on your plate.
 Optimization does take a lot of time and there are many ways it can go wrong (e.g. not all changes produce meaningful results).